 T cell receptor repertoire analysis

 We identified all transcripts with Ensembl TR_V_genes and used TPM estimates to quantify the differential usage of T cell receptor usage in our samples.
-Ensembl TCR_J_gene transcripts could not be analyzed because of ??????
-Transcripts with either maximum expression less than 5 TPM or standard deviation less than 5 TPM across our samples were filtered out, retaining a total of 55 Tcrav and Tcrbv genes.
+TCR_J and TCR_D segments were unidentifiable in our protocol because their sequences are too short for appropriate expression estimates.
+Transcripts with maximum expression less than 5 TPM were filtered out, retaining a total of 68 Tcrav and Tcrbv genes.

 Immunohistochemisty